 Inverters are the hottest trend within the world of cooling systems.
 But for those of us who are used to our old, faithful air conditioners, the idea of installing something brand new can be a bit jarring.
-And why should we spend the extra money for an AC system we’ve never heard of?
+And why should you spend the extra money for an AC system you’ve never heard of?
 Let us be the first to tell you why you need to hop on the inverter train ASAP.

 Inverters can be explained using a bell curve, which mirrors the average heat load (think temperature variance) throughout the day.
 It’s coolest in the mornings and evenings and, obviously, warmest in the afternoon.
 This same bell curve can also be applied to the heat load throughout the year, especially in states with super hot summers and cooler winters.